women’s aiare avy2 Hut course + Equanimity w/ Dani Reyes-Acosta

 In partnership with

-We are so excited to be offering an all women’s/female identifying AIARE AVY 2 hut course this winter.
+We are so excited to be offering an all women’s AIARE Level 2 Course for women this winter.
+We also want to extend a warm welcome to trans gender, cisgender, and any non-binary skiers/split-boarders whom center their education in women-focused spaces and consider themselves apart of the women’s community.
 We will be connecting in the mountains together through inclusivity, strength, endurance, and education.
 We will learn from each other and create confident partners in the mountains.
-And most of all… we will have a heck of a lot of fun while doing it.
+And most of all…we will have a heck ton of fun while doing it.

 What is involved with the AIARE 2 Equanimity Avalanche Course?

-The AIARE 2 builds on the introductory avalanche hazard management model introduced in the AIARE 1 and adds the evaluation of critical hazard assessment factors.
-You will learn how to describe and discuss the weather, snowpack, and avalanche processes, and identify how these processes relate to observations and travel within avalanche terrain.
+The AIARE 2 builds on the introductory avalanche hazard management model introduced in the AIARE Level 1 and adds to the evaluation of critical hazard assessment factors.
+You will learn how to describe and discuss the weather, snowpack, and avalanche processes, and identify how these processes related to observations and travel within the avalanche terrain.

-Additionally, Equanimity will help you learn how to translate empowerment found in this course into your daily lives.
-The AIARE 2 Equanimity helps pair avalanche management with personal goals and endeavors which will support the next generation leaders in the outdoors.
+We are very lucky to have Dani Reyes-Acosta, Mountain Athlete, storyteller, and Equanimity founder.
+Equanimity will help you learn how to translate empowerment found in this course into your daily lives.
+AIARE 2 Equanimity helps pair avalanche management with personal goals and endeavors which will support the next generation of leaders in the outdoors.
 You will learn how to be confident in decision making but also use your voice.
 Speak up, stand proud, and trust yourself.

 This course will help you analyze more complex avalanche problems by introducing you to a basic forecasting framework, to be used in conjunction with and in the absence of a local forecast.

-Why take a San Juan Expedition’s avalanche course?
+Why take a San Juan Expeditions Women’s AIARE Level 2 Avalanche Course?

-1. We are based in Silverton and Durango, Colorado – The premier location to learn about avalanche education in the United States with a history of avalanche research.
+- We are based in Silverton, Colorado- The premier location to receive avalanche education in the United States with a history of avalanche research.

 who we are